charles-e/new-c2lem/src/books/_BIP/The Count of Monte Cristo.md

 * <span meta="6.1@2025-09-02T23:00:58.844Z"></span> This is ominous tho:
 'Alas! alas!' murmured he, 'if the procureur du roi had been here in Marseilles, I should have been ruined.
 This accursed letter would have destroyed all my hopes.
 Oh! father, must your past career always interfere with mine?
 Suddenly a light passed over his face, a smile played round his mouth, and his lips relaxed."This will do”, said he, “and from this letter, which might have ruined me, I will make my fortune.”

+* <span meta="7.1@2025-09-08T02:48:45.446Z"></span> Danglars alone was happy and contented, he had got rid of an enemy and preserved his situation on board the Pharaon; Danglars was one of those men born with a pen behind the ear, and an inkstand in place of a heart.
+Everything with him was multiplication or subtraction, and he estimated the life of a man as less precious than a figure, when that figure could increase and that life diminish the total of the amount.